DeanLemans/deanlemans.github.io/content/00-raw/rymes_and_poems.md

 Things that should not exist made manifest by the hubris of the living.
 So the wheel of fate stopped turning
 An eternity came to an end
-End the end of all was made manifest
+End the end of all was made
 But we did not accept our end
 With the last remnants of fate
 We clung too our life
-And we survived
+And survived

 ---